Graylog2/documentation/pages/dashboards.rst

 just one click away.

 Sometimes it takes domain knowledge to be able to figure out the search queries to get the correct results for your specific applications.
-Somebody with the required domain knowledge can define the search query once and then display the results on a dashboard to share with co-workers, managers or even sales and marketing departments.
+People with the required domain knowledge can define the search query once and then display the results on a dashboard to share them with co-workers, managers, or even sales and marketing departments.

 This guide will take you through the process of creating dashboards and storing information on them.
 At the end you will have a dashboard with automatically updating information that you can share with